t-stev/support/src/import/guide/index.md

 > Hi,
 > <br><br> I would like to receive a copy of my extended lifetime streaming history in endsong.json format.
 The data requested from the privacy tab on the spotify.com/account page only includes the data of last year, and I want my lifetime data (so the endsong.json files).
 A link to my Spotify profile is `link to your Spotify profile` and my username is `your username`.
 A song I've recently added to my library is "`name of a song youve recently added to your library`" by `name of the artist`.
+> And just to be sure: I don't want the data I can request myself with the button on my account page, I'm looking for the "endsong.json" files.
 > <br><br>Best regards,
 > <br>`your name`